Haatch Ventures EIS Fund

 Initially backed by Haatch Angel in 2017, Buymie received follow-on funding from Haatch Ventures EIS fund in 2019.
 The start-up has created a mobile marketplace that allows consumers to connect with personal shoppers who will pick up and deliver groceries in as little as one hour, in return for a delivery fee.

 Buymie can be seen as a good example of the kind of business Haatch invests in and supports: one with a great minimum viable product and opportunity to scale through technology.
-The Haatch team is heavily supporting the business with its launches in Dublin and throughout the UK (Bristol launched in April 2020 and Cork in August 2020.
-Other cities are planned to follow this year by providing retail experience, introductions and product advisory support.
+The Haatch team is heavily supporting the business – including practical help when pitching to key potential clients.
+Buymie launched in Dublin then Bristol (April 2020) and Cork (August 2020), with further launches planned.
 The last year has seen Buymie announce a multi-year, first-of-its-kind, partnership with Lidl, enabling one of the largest European retailers to challenge the market with new on-demand delivery.
-Buymie has reportedly grown by 325% in the first six months of 2020.
+In late 2020 Buymie announced a partnership with Dunnes, Ireland's largest grocer, enabling Dunnes customers to order online for the first time.

 To date, Haatch Ventures has invested a total of £861,893 into Buymie.
 The initial investment is currently valued at a 4x its original cost, based on the latest funding round valuation.
 Buymie grew revenue by over 300% in 2020 compared to 2019.
 Past performance is not a guide to the future.

 The EIS fund launched in 2018 and has not experienced any exits to date.
 However, Haatch has one notable exit under its belt prior to launching the EIS fund.
 In 2014, Haatch Angel invested £30,000 into a business called Elevaate, which was founded by Scott Weavers-Wright, the co-founder of Haatch.